Anisha7/Core-Git-Branching/Script.md

 ## Synopsis

-George, the zookeeper, discovers a hidden gate behind the zoo.
+George discovers a hidden gate behind the zoo.
 Behind it, he finds a magical world of unicorns living in perfect peice and harmony where he discovers the meaning of imagination.

 ## Plot

-George, the zookeeper, woke to the sound of traffic, the sky was gray.
+George woke to the sound of traffic, the sky was gray.
 After his typical breakfast of toast and an egge he left for school.
 Normally George would have walked down Bleaker streat, but today there was construction and he decided to take Flanders behind the zoo.